MiquelMarinoEspinosa/GildedRose-Refactoring-Kata-php/README.md

 - No refactor would be applied up until all the unit tests have been implemented to guarantee the correctness of the current business logic before start the changes on the code :)

 #### Test strategy
 - Follow the `GildedRoseRequirements.md` rather than focusing on the current `GildedRose` class implementation to create the needed unit tests to cover the business logic explained at the requirements document
+- Every time that a test has succesfully been tested, the test would be analyze to see whether the test class can be refactored somehow
 - Modify `GildedRoseTest foo` test to provide more readibility to the test and to check `sellIn` and `quality` update when `quality` is `0`
 - Create unit test to check the logic when the `sellIn` has not passed and `quality` is greather than `0`
 - Refactor the tests